All Episodes

 We still have not gotten the president's.

-Look, the president's gotten everything now that he can get done done.
+Look, the president's gotten everything now that he can get done done, gotten rid of Obama-era regulations as it relates to energy.

-Incentivizing businesses by promising them, you know, ending, you know, burdensome regulation on certain industries, et cetera, the coal industry among them.
+He's doing everything he can do, incentivizing businesses by promising them, you know, ending burdensome regulation on certain industries, et cetera, the coal industry among them.

-But we still need middle class tax cuts.
+But we still need middle-class tax cuts.

 The American workers need a break.